Unicondylar Knee Replacement in Bangalore

 Why Unicondylar Knee Replacement Surgery?

-• Knee pain while exercising and Walking.
+• Knee pain while exercising and walking.

-• Knee pain during sex.
+• Knee pain during daily activities.

-• Stiffness and Restriction of movement.
+• Stiffness and restriction of movement.

-• Knee pain at night
+• Knee pain at night.

 • Knee swelling and redness.

-• Limited relief through non-surgical techniques
+• Limited relief through non-surgical techniques.

 These Symptoms Are Caused by Various Reasons.